 What we don’t: Heavy and no keylocking carabiners.

-Black Diamond’s budget quickdraw, the HotWire manages to hover right around $20 and dips even lower when bought in a pack of six.
+Black Diamond’s budget quickdraw, the HotWire, manages to hover right around $20 and dips even lower when bought in a pack of six (as is the case with all six-pack options).
 The HotWire is BD’s replacement to the FreeWire quickdraw, featuring an updated carabiner shape that wears less on your rope and a dogbone that secures the bottom biner for hassle-free clipping.
-It’s nothing fancy, but the HotWire will catch your fall similar to any other quickdraw on this list.
+It’s nothing fancy, but the HotWire will catch your fall similar to any other quickdraw on this list, for a bit less dough.

 See the Black Diamond HotWire